macrocosm-os/data-universe/README.md

 In the Data Universe, Miners scrape data from a defined set of sources, called DataSources.
 Each piece of data (e.g. a webpage, BTC prices), called a DataEntity, is stored in the miner's database.
 Each DataEntity belongs to exactly one DataEntityBucket, which is uniquely identified by its DataEntityBucketId, a tuple of: where the data came from (DataSource), when it was created (TimeBucket), and a classification of the data (DataLabel, e.g. a stock ticker symbol).
 The full set of DataEntityBuckets on a Miner is referred to as its MinerIndex.

-Validators periodically query each Miner to fetch their latest MinerIndex's and store them in a local database.
+Validators periodically query each Miner to fetch their latest MinerIndexes and store them in a local database.
 This gives the Validator a complete understanding of all data that's stored on the network, as well as which Miners to query for specific types of data.
-Validators also periodically verify the correctness of the data stored on Miners and reward Miners based on the amount of valuable data the Miner has.
+Validators also periodically verify the correctness of the data stored on Miners and reward Miners based on the amount of [valuable data](#data-value) the Miner has.

 See the [Miner](docs/miner.md) and [Validator](docs/validator.md) docs for more information about how they work, as well as setup instructions.